crosetto/AutomaticDifferentiation/README.md

 ```

 We left out the double derivative, which is more tricky since it must recursively call itself.
 You might have observed the definition of the
 "value_t" type in the expressions above, which seems useless.
-It turns out to be necessary now, in the definition of the double derivative
+It turns out to be necessary now
 ```C++
 template <typename T1>
 struct expr_derivative<expr_derivative<T1>>{